ncatlab/nlab-content/pages/3/6/8/4/4863/content.md

 * [[Kevin Costello]], _Notes on supersymmetric and holomorphic field theories in dimensions 2 and 4_ ([arXiv:1111.4234](http://arxiv.org/abs/1111.4234))
  {#Costello11}

-An elementary exposition of the geometry behind the [[Lorentz force]] in the Kaluza-Klein mechanism (the idea that geodesics on the gauge bundle project to curved trajectories on the base manifold) can be found in this talk:
+A textbook account of the geometry behind the [[Lorentz force]] in the Kaluza-Klein mechanism (the idea that geodesics on the gauge bundle project to curved trajectories on the base manifold) can be found in the introduction of chapter 1 and in chapters 9 and 10 of:

+* David Bleecker, _Gauge theory and variational principles_, Dover publications, 1981. {#Bleecker13}

+An expository talk of the above material from Bleecker can be found in this talk:

 * [[Bruce Bartlett]], _The geometry of force_, Sept 2013 ([pdf](https://dl.dropboxusercontent.com/u/56141091/Lorentz.pdf)).
- {#Bartlett13}
+ {#Bartlett14}

 [[!redirects Kaluza-Klein theory]]